Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 9.  **consecutive**: logical.
 Whether consecutive days should be considered.
 To be used on conjunction with uppert/lowert and duration
 10. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
 When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
 Default is "max"
 11. **prov.country**: charachter.
 Country for visualization of provinces.
 Default is NULL
+12. **legend.range**: numeric.
+Upper and lower limits for figure legend.
+Default is NULL

 ### Trends

 The trends function allows the visualization of linear trends for spatially aggregated data with the option to bias-correct the data.

-`trends(data, save, bias.correction, plot_name, season, method, lowert, uppert, int_month, y.range, consecutive, duration)`
+`trends(data, save, bias.correction, plot_name, season, method, lowert, uppert, int_month, y.range, consecutive, duration, legend.range)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot